robincornett/display-featured-image-genesis/README.md

 #### Simple Styling

 __Display Featured Image for Genesis__ has some styling built in but I have intentionally tried to keep it minimal.
-All styling is for the backstretch image options, as the large options seem pretty straightforward.
+All styling is for the banner image options, as the large options seem pretty straightforward.
 Stying for titles are largely inherited from your theme--for example, the title will use the same size and font for your page titles, whether you are using a Featured Image or not.
 Some styles you can incorporate into your own theme:

-* `.has-leader` applies to any page using a leader/backstretch image.
+* `.has-leader` applies to any page using a leader/banner image.
 Applies to the whole page.
-* `.big-leader` the container which holds the leader/backstretch image and the post/page Title and excerpt or description.
+* `.big-leader` the container which holds the leader/banner image and the post/page Title and excerpt or description.
 * `.featured-image-overlay` style appended to the post/page title if Move Excerpts option _is not_ selected (default).
 * `.excerpt` (for single posts/pages) and `.archive-description` (for archives) are styled as a unit.
 These are the containers for the post/page/archive/taxonomy title and description if the Move Excerpts option _is_ selected.
 * `.featured` is appended to the large image output directly above the post/page content.

 ## Requirements
-* WordPress 4.1, tested up to 4.5
+* WordPress 4.4, tested up to 5.2
 * the Genesis Framework

 ## Installation